-Praslin, the second-largest island of Seychelles, 45km northeast of Mahé, it is home to 8.000 residents.
+Praslin, the second-largest island of Seychelles, located only 45km northeast of Mahé, is home to 8,000 residents.
 Although Praslin resembles Mahé a lot, it has a more chilled and laid back atmosphere.
 Not to mention fewer tourists.
 Praslin was the first stop on our holiday and also the place where we spent most of the time.
-If you want to learn more, here is a complete guide to Praslin Island!
+If you want to learn more about this gorgeous place, here is a complete guide to Praslin Island!

 Accommodations in Seychelles will be the most expensive thing, after the flight tickets.
-Avoid the resorts and go for the most affordable options: self-catering villas, a great way of cutting costs by preparing your meal if you wish so or serving some takeaways and a rum on your terrace.
+Avoid the resorts and go for the most affordable options: the self-catering villas which are a great way of cutting costs by preparing your meal if you wish so or serving some takeaways and a rum on your terrace.

 Look on the SPTC web page and find the route that suits your itinerary.

-CAR: Renting a car through accommodation is a common thing in Seychelles.
+CAR.
+Renting a car through accommodation is a common thing in Seychelles.
 It costs 35€, $38 per day, insurance included.
-You get the car at your accommodation door, and you can leave it at the ferry terminal or the airport when you leave the island.
+You get the car at your accommodation’s door, and you can leave it at the ferry terminal or the airport when you leave the island.
 Or you can rent one from the rental companies.
 It is up to you!

 Fuel: 18,6 SCR (€1.3, $1.4) for one-litre diesel.
 We spent 200SCR(€13.5, $14.5) on 10.8 litre diesel, for two days.

 Coming from Anze Lazio, on the northwest of the island, you will reach Anse Boudin.
-Facing Curieuse Island, this beautiful, long beach is bordered by coconut trees.
+Facing Curieuse Island, this beautiful long beach is bordered by coconut trees.
 When the waves are too big at Anse Lazio, that’s the place you should try.
 The water here is shallow, although it does deepen quickly.
-There are a bus station and a small market near the beach where you can stock up food or beverages.
+You will find here a bus station and a small market from where you can stock up food or beverages.

 On the north part of the island, Anse Possession is a beautiful bay, and the water is always calm here, so it makes an excellent place for snorkelling.

-Last but not least, Anse Georgette.
-For me, the most beautiful beach in Praslin.
-Situated on the northwest coast of the island, bordered with huge granite boulders, Anse Georgette has crystal clear turquoise water, fine white sand and many palm trees.
+Last but not least: Anse Georgette, the most beautiful beach in Praslin in my opinion.
+Situated on the northwest coast of the island, bordered by huge granite boulders, Anse Georgette has crystal clear turquoise water, fine white sand and many palm trees.
 You need to make a reservation through your accommodation, one day before or even earlier in high season, to reach the beach through Constance Lemuria Resort.
 From the bus station, walk 5 minutes to the main gate of the resort and from there another 20-25 minutes to Anse Georgette.
 To be honest, we only reached it after one hour since we made it to the viewpoint first, taking lots of photos and enjoying the incredible surroundings.

 ENTRANCE FEE: 350 SCR (€ 23.5, $25.6) without a guide.
 There is a free guided tour early around 9.00 am and one at 2.00 pm.

-Fond Ferdinand, the second nature reserve on Praslin Island, it was opened in 2013, and it is a great alternative to Vallée de Mai Nature Reserve.
+Fond Ferdinand, the second nature reserve of Praslin Island, it was opened in 2013, and it is a great alternative to Vallée de Mai Nature Reserve.
 Not to mention cheaper.
-The reserve is entirely worth visiting, being six times larger than Vallée de Mai, easy to reach by bus or by car.
+The reserve is entirely worth visiting, being six times larger than Vallée de Mai and easy to reach by bus or car.
 It is located near Anse Marie-Louise beach where you can spend the rest of the day after visiting Fond Ferdinand.
 There are only four tours daily (the last leaves at 1 pm) and a personal guide is always included.
 You will learn more about the famous Coco de Mer, the black parrot or the dutch bird.
 The tour takes about two to three hours, and you’ll have to climb more than 600 steps.
-Getting to the top, you will be rewarded with incredible views over Baie St. Anne and all the neighbouring islands.
+Getting to the top is quite challenging but you will be rewarded with incredible views over Baie St. Anne and all the neighbouring islands.

 ENTRANCE FEE: 150SCR (€10, $11) Bring plenty of water, insect repellent and trail shoes!

-Curieuse Island is home to the giant Aldabra tortoises which roam around freely.
-You have the opportunity to feed the tortoises, spend enough time close to them and take pictures.
+Next, you’ll have the opportunity to feed the tortoises, admire them and take pictures.
 Visit the nursery where baby turtles are fed and kept away from the predators.

-Most of the tour packages to Curieuse Island comes with package for lunch with BBQ arrangement at the island, and I encourage you to try it: fresh-grilled barracuda fish, grilled chicken, rise, mango and crab salads, fruits, juices and water.
+Most of the tours to Curieuse Island offer lunch with BBQ arrangement, and I encourage you to try it: fresh-grilled barracuda fish, grilled chicken, rise, mango and crab salads, fruits, juices and water.